 January can be a challenging month, both physically and mentally.
 However, it is also a time to start a fresh and begin making those changes you’ve been promising yourself.
-By adding simple adjustments to your current lifestyle, you could drastically improve your standard of health and mental wellbeing.
+By adding simple adjustments to your current lifestyle, you could drastically improve your standard of well-being with a healthy mind and body.

 One approach is mindfulness.
 This theory has become a soaring trend over the past few years and the idea is that we become more aware of our body and thoughts and apply it to every aspect of our life – it’s a lot easier than you may think.